 I know I've said this before but I am not good with plants.
 I've already killed one cilantro plant somehow and the other got infested with spider mites and died.
 This time was going to be different though!
 I spent a lot of time reading about how to properly take care of cilantro and tried to do everything right.
 This recipe was only made a week after the Moroccan chicken and the plant didn't even last that long - I had to go buy more cilantro for this recipe.

 Shortly after all the cilantro wilted and fell out of the pot, basil started growing in the same container.
 That lasted a few days before it realized it was living in the plant house of horrors and bailed on me.
 Someday, I will grow plants - maybe even herbs!
 For now, I'm going to start small and focus on learning how to make my grass grow.
 That definitely takes priority.

 This dipping sauce is actually from an older recipe for avocado fries.
 I'm not sure why I haven't used it on anything else before but it went perfectly on these potato skins.
 My sister recently used it on some fish tacos which I thought was a great idea.
 I used a coconut milk yogurt but I've also made it with almond milk yogurt and regular dairy yogurt would be perfectly fine for those that can eat dairy products.

 The cheese I used was Daiya brand which I like because it tastes good, actually melts, and most importantly to me, they are very allergen-conscious.
-Those who are strict paleo may choose to try a different cheese or omit it all together.
-Once you add the dipping sauce, you won’t even miss the cheese anyways.
+Those of you who are paleo may choose to try a different cheese or omit it all together.
+Once you add the dipping sauce, you won't even miss the cheese anyways.